Lunatix01/fib-go/README.md

 For comprehensive information on how to handle errors, please refer to the Error Handling section on our [website](https://fibgo.wiki/error-handling).

 ## Contributing
 We welcome contributions!
-Please see our Contributing Guidelines for more details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md] file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details